Republican Party of Armenia: Ruling party

 At the 12th congress of the RPA held in November 2009 RA President Serzh Sargsyan was re-elected as party chairman.

 The party scored well in the 2012 parliamentary election, winning 69 seats and retaining its absolute majority.

 Cancellation of EU Association Agreement

 The government led by the Republican Party, concluded negotiations for an Association Agreement which included a Deep and Comprehensive Free Trade Area with the European Union in July 2013.
-However in September 2013, the party led by Serzh Sargsyan suddenly decided not to sign the agreement and declared that Armenia would instead join the Russian-led Eurasian Union.
+However, in September 2013, the party led by Serzh Sargsyan suddenly decided not to sign the agreement and declared that Armenia would instead join the Russian-led Eurasian Economic Union.
 Despite not signing an Association Agreement with the EU, the party insists that it does support developing closer political and economic relations with the EU, as well as maintaining strong relations with both Russia and the United States.
-Other political parties criticized the governments last-minute decision to cancel the Association Agreement with the EU and vocally opposed Armenia's membership in the Eurasian Union.
+Other political parties criticized the government's last-minute decision to cancel the Association Agreement with the EU and vocally opposed Armenia's membership in the Eurasian Economic Union.
 Many criticized Russia for pressuring Sargsyan to abandon the deal with the EU.